 Certainly nonprofits are woefully under-resourced, and funders can help change that reality.
 But a big step forward could likely happen when nonprofit leaders themselves get more strategic, more organized, more networked, and more vocal about what much larger financial investments could do for their social change goals.

-If you want to learn more about how I work one-on-one with nonprofit leaders to chart their future course and grow their financial model, check out my Consulting services.
+If you want to learn more about how I work one-on-one with nonprofit leaders to chart their future course and grow their financial model to break the financial glass ceiling, check out my Consulting services.

 Photo Credit: Patrick Baum